Sebastian-git/SpeedTyping/README.md

 2 - On line 4 of `script.py`, set file_name equal to the text file (`file_name = [file.txt]`) <br>
 3 - Run script.py, which will parse the content to be readable by the main program <br> <br>

-The content will be written to words.txt, and will now be displayed when the program is run!
+The content will be written to words.txt, and will now be displayed when the program is run! <br><br>

 ### Previews